Some secrets are too dangerous to keep…

 But the whole story is seen from the point of view of one of the boys as an adult, with a son of his own.
-Dustin Hoffman plays this role, and as he looks back, he sees what they gained and lost through this adventure.
+Richard Dreyfuss plays this role, and as he looks back, he sees what they gained and lost through this adventure.

 Based on a Stephen King novella, Stand By Me is worth a watch, for sure.

 *** see the free fantasy book download at the upper right corner – just join my newsletter

 This movie is 9 years old, so nothing new here, but George Clooney did such a fabulous job in a very tense and stirring story that I’ve watched it more than once, just last night again. 🙂 Tilly Swinton and Tom Wilkinson are also great in their roles.
 This is a muscular, rough story of a lawyer who is really ‘just a janitor’.
 His job is to clean up after the firm’s clients when needed, with the promise held out that ‘soon’ he’ll become partner in the law firm.